rajputs37/react-solid-signals/README.md

   </div>
 }
 ```
-Above type of conditional rendering will not work using signals.
+This type of conditional rendering will not work with signals.
 To achieve the same functionality using signals, we must use `Show` component provided by the library as follows:

 ```